pa7x1/ethereum-issuance/README2.md

 - The yield difference of staking with an LST vs. holding never goes below ~1.5%.
 If the risk premium of staking ETH were drop below 1.5% we could face very high stake rates.
 - At around 80M ETH staked, the real yield of solo staking goes negative.
+At that point solo stakers will tend to be pushed out of the validator set.
+Either because they turn-off their machines and convert into other type of staker that can still thrive or simply through the slow process of dilution.
 - At around 110M ETH staked, the real yield of staking with an LST goes negative.
 At which point every staker receives negative real yield, and so do holders.
 Where is the money going?
 HW vendors, ISPs, and taxes, primarily.
 - The large gap between solo stakers and LSTs receiving negative real yields creates